 - Anakin is clearly much less enthusiastic about the reencounter, but his politeness and amused smile at Watto's antics show that he does hold some appreciation for Watto too after all.

 - The Anakin and Padmé relationship attracts some bashing, but Padmé's Anguished Declaration of Love at the end of the film is actually a bit moving.

-And in the picnic scene, Padme asks Anakin if he is going to use his Jedi Mind Trick on her, but he tells her that they only work on the weak minded.
-While it was clearly meant as love banter, Anakin is communicating that he finds Padme to be a strong-minded person.
-This might be YMMV, but Anakin is also refusing to use Power Pervision Potential with his Jedi Mind Trick.
+- And in the picnic scene, Padmé asks Anakin if he is going to use his Jedi Mind Trick on her, but he tells her that they only work on the weak minded.
+While it was clearly meant as love banter, Anakin is communicating that he finds Padmé to be a strong-minded person.

-Behind the scenes, Daniel Logan grew up without a father.
-The first thing Temuera Morrison said to him was that their roles would be easier if they actually referred to each other as "dad" and "son."
+- Behind the scenes, Daniel Logan (Boba) grew up without a father.
+The first thing Temuera Morrison (Jango) said to him was that their roles would be easier if they actually referred to each other as "dad" and "son" outside their characters.
 They've stayed in touch ever since.